Dr. Robin Dummer

 Dr. Mike Loomis

-Associate Vice President for Students Development
+Associate Vice President for Student Development

-Dr. Michael Loomis has served as Simpson University’s Associate Vice President for Students Development since the summer of 2014.
+Dr. Michael Loomis has served as Simpson University’s Associate Vice President for Student Development since the summer of 2014.
 He came to Simpson University with nearly 25 years of experience in Christian higher education and has served at five other Christian colleges and universities.
 He earned a B.A. in psychology from Gordon College (MA), a master in Christian education, with an emphasis in campus ministry, from Gordon Conwell Theological Seminary (MA), and a doctorate in educational leadership and higher education administration from Azusa Pacific University (CA).
 He and his wife, Betsy, have three children.
 In addition, he is a hobby farmer, an outdoor enthusiast, and loves to travel on his bicycle.